 Already a professional singer at the age of eleven, when he sang Yniold in Pelléas et Mélisande for Glyndebourne Festival Opera, and in several productions at ENO, Jake Arditti has had a meteoric rise to fame since his prize-winning performance at the 2012 Innsbruck Baroque Singing Competition.

-His “… show-stealing riches of vocal colour and stage presence” (Daily Telegraph), have already brought him widespread critical and public acclaim, not only in such baroque virtuoso warhorses as Handel’s Rinaldo (Bolshoi Theatre, Moscow), Serse (title-role at Longborough Festival Opera), Riccardo Primo (title-role at the London Handel Festival), Sesto (Teatro Colón) and Nireno (ENO) in Giulio Cesare, Guido in Flavio (English Touring Opera) and Narciso in Agrippina (Opera Vlaanderen), but such rarities as Emone in Traetta’s Antigone (Wiener Kammeroper) and Euripilo‚ La Discordia and Polluce in Cavalli’s Elena (Festival d’Aix en Provence, Lille and Lisbon).
+His “… show-stealing riches of vocal colour and stage presence” (Daily Telegraph), have already brought him widespread critical and public acclaim, not only in such baroque virtuoso warhorses as Handel’s Rinaldo (Bolshoi Theatre, Moscow), Serse (title-role at Longborough Festival Opera), Riccardo Primo (title-role at the London Handel Festival), Sesto (Teatro Colón) and Nireno (ENO) in Giulio Cesare, Narciso in Agrippina (Opera Vlaanderen), but such rarities as Emone in Traetta’s Antigone (Wiener Kammeroper) and Euripilo‚ La Discordia and Polluce in Cavalli’s Elena (Festival d’Aix en Provence, Lille and Lisbon).

 On the concert platform, Jake Arditti has displayed a similarly remarkable versatility, from Satirino in Cavalli’s La Calisto (La Nuova Musica at the Wigmore Hall), Contre-ténors (with Il Pomo d’Oro at the Festival de Sablé) and From Soul to Soul with the Pera Ensemble in Heidelberg and Cologne, to the premieres of Hilda Paredes’ Canciones Lunáticas for countertenor and string quartet (at the Edinburgh Festival and numerous other venues on both sides of the Atlantic).
-He also gave the premiere performance of Salvatore Sciarrino’s Cosa Resta with the Arditti Quartet in Munich (Herculessaal) and is soon to perform it in Paris (Festival d’Automne), London (Wigmore Hall) and at the Festival Milano Musica.
+He also gave the premiere performance of Salvatore Sciarrino’s Cosa Resta with the Arditti Quartet in Munich (Herculessaal), Paris (Festival d’Automne), London (Wigmore Hall) and at the Festival Milano Musica.

 George Friederick Handel